DerrickZhou1993/qskin_final/README.md

-# Projek homesite
+# Projek website
-As the name suggested, this is the homesite for Projek.
+As the name suggested, this is the website for Projek.

 Dev Setup steps: